AnnaMoyaMujal/Practiques/README.md

 *cell proportions*

 In order to be able to make the percentage of the data, it is necessary to make the proportion of groups with respect to the number of cells.
-So we will know how they are distributed.
+So we will know how they are distributed.co

 ```{r}
 prop.table(table(CD8tots@meta.data$celltype.cnd))*100